Kentico/xperience-by-kentico-email-builder-starter-kit/docs/Usage-Guide.md

 ![Article widget](/images/xperience-article-widget-configuration.png)

-Similarly, implement a custom `ProductEmailTemplateMapper`, which maps `WebPageItemGuid`s to `ProductWidgetModel`s used by `Product` widgets.
+Similarly, implement a custom `WidgetDataRetriever<ProductWidgetModel>`, which maps `WebPageItemGuid`s to `ProductWidgetModel`s used by `Product` widgets.
 The `Product` widget is very similar to the `Article` widget, except it does not contain an image.

 ![Product widget](/images/xperience-product-widget-configuration.png)